-Faculty members will jointly assess performance of each student during the year and allot marks on the basis of the student's overall performance in bringing out the bulletin boards, Vritta Vidya and the journal
+Faculty members will jointly assess performance of each student during the year and allot marks on the basis of the student's overall performance in bringing out the bulletin boards.
+Vritta Vidya and the journal submitted by him/her.

 ITEM NO. 13 : INTERNSHIP